oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 <!-- -->

-*   glusterConsistencyGroupRename - renames a given consistency group with new name
+*   <big>glusterConsistencyGroupRename</big> - renames a given consistency group with new name
     -   Input
         -   oldCgName
         -   newCgName